-The Prairie Pothole Joint Venture is a partnership among federal, state and non-governmental organizations with a common interest in advancing wetland and grassland conservation for birds.
-It formed in 1987 as one of the first bird habitat Joint Ventures in the United States.
-Now, more than 25 years later, it has advanced landscape level scientific tools that allow habitat practitioners to specifically target the most effective and efficient conservation across the broad U.S. Prairie Pothole Landscape.
-It is only through its strong collaborations among partners and with landowners that its accomplishments are possible.
+The Prairie Pothole Joint Venture (PPJV) formed in 1987 under the North American Waterfowl Management Plan as one of the first Migratory Bird Joint Ventures in the United States.
+Since then, it has advanced landscape level scientific tools that allow habitat practitioners to target the most effective and efficient conservation across the U.S. Prairie Pothole Region.
+Today, the PPJV stands out as one of the most robust, science-based Joint Ventures in the country.
+It is only through strong collaboration with partners and landowners that these accomplishments are possible.

 The PPJV fosters innovative partnerships among federal and state agencies, non-governmental organizations, private landowners, policy makers, resource managers, corporations, and others with a common interest in wetland and grassland habitat conservation.
 This dynamic partnership functions as a network of partners at local, regional, national, and international levels.
 The PPJV leverages resources by pooling funding, information, and personnel, accomplishing more in a coordinated process than what would be accomplished individually.

 The PPJV is one of the original six bird habitat Joint Ventures.
 Joint Ventures cultivate and support regional partnerships that conserve habitat for the benefit of birds, other wildlife, and people.
 Nationwide, 23 habitat-based Joint Ventures address the bird habitat conservation issues found within their geographic area.
 Additionally, three species-based Joint Ventures, all with an international scope, work to further the scientific understanding needed to effectively manage specific bird species.
 Joint Ventures have over 30 years of success in leveraging public and private resources to bring together partners and focus on regional conservation needs.